 Eat more beans!

 As you might know, beans are considered super healthy powerhouses in our diet.
-So why not try to sneak in more of them onto a plate.
+Especially on a vegan diet, they are a fantastic source of protein.
+Thats why I usually try to sneak in more of them onto a plate.
 The best sneaky way is the way that people love – Burgers!
+This is why i came up with the recipe of the Mexican style black bean burger.

 Creating a flavour signature

-With just the mass of beans, rice and mushrooms, we still got plenty of room to choose how the burger is going to taste.
-Since black beans are a very typical food for middle and South American dishes, I decided to go for a Mexican style seasoning.
+With just the mass of beans, rice and mushrooms, you still got plenty of room to choose how the burger is going to taste.
+Considering that black beans are a very typical food for middle and South American dishes, I decided to go for a Mexican style seasoning.
 For the patty itself I decided to use tons of cilantro/coriander, cocoa, cumin and a tiny dash of star-anise.

 Make it your own

 As usual, I don‘t intent my recipes to be followed gram by gram.
-Instead I want to encourage you to go make your own.
+That’s why I want to encourage you to go make your own.
 You can start off by blending the mass and figuring out what a good texture is.
-Once you got that going, you can transfer this knowledge to other ingredients as well.
-Instead of rice, use oats or quinoa.
-Instead of black beans use lentils, chickpeas and more.
+After you got that going, you can transfer this knowledge to other ingredients as well.
+Use oats or quinoa instead of rice.
+Swap black beans for lentils, chickpeas and more.
 Don‘t like mushrooms?
 Skip them or replace them.

 With little to no effort, you could make this a burger Indian style, Japanese,Mediterranean… Find the spice combination you like and create your own personal experience.